Bastian/Javacord/README.md

     event.getChannel().sendMessage("Sorry, I'm already in a voice channel!");
   }

-  // Connect to the voice channel and play "Dschinghis Khan - Moskau" voiceChannel.connect()
+  // Connect to the voice channel and play the song voiceChannel.connect()
     .thenAcceptAsync(connection -> {
       connection.set(YouTubeAudioSource.of(api, "https://youtu.be/NvS351QKFV4").join());